Skip site navigation

 Procedures

-1. Overload requests must be processed via the Payroll & Human Resources System (PHR) for faculty, librarians, exempt staff and graduate assistants.
+1. Overload requests must be processed via Workday for faculty, librarians and exempt staff.

-1. Teaching Overload - teaching for credit instruction;
+1. Teaching Overload Job Profile - teaching for credit instruction;

 2. Specific beginning and end date of project;